labex-labs/open-source-labs/python/python-mastery/lab-ex8-5-learn-about-managed-generators/en/step4.md

 # Building a Network Server with Generators

-Now let's extend our task scheduler concept to build something more practical: a simple network server that can handle multiple client connections concurrently using generators.
+In this section, we'll take the concept of a task scheduler we've learned and expand it to create something more practical: a simple network server.
+This server can handle multiple client connections at the same time using generators.
+Generators are a powerful Python feature that allows functions to pause and resume their execution, which is very useful for handling multiple tasks without blocking.

-Create a new file called `server.py` in the `/home/labex/project` directory:
+First, you need to create a new file named `server.py` in the `/home/labex/project` directory.
+This file will contain the code for our network server.

 ```python
 # server.py